-That’s because smart meters that have been installed before the autumn of 2018 are likely to be ‘first generation’ meters.
-They’re also sometimes called ‘advance meters’.
+That’s because smart meters that have been installed before the autumn of 2018 or spring of 2019 are likely to be ‘first generation’ meters.
+They’re also sometimes called ‘advance meters’ or SMETS1.

 This means they aren’t very smart at all, in that if you switch supplier, your smart meter may not be compatible with the new energy company.
 In that case, you’d have to use the it like an ordinary meter.

-Meters installed from October 2018 (and earlier, with some energy suppliers) should be ‘second generation’ and should work with any energy supplier.
+Meters installed from November 2018 (and earlier, with some energy suppliers) MAY be ‘second generation’ and should work with any energy supplier.
 In time, the old style meters will be upgraded so they can work with any supplier.
+However, the National Audit Office report says these first phase meters may never work as well as the second generation meters.
 The technical term for the second generation smart meter is ‘SMETS 2’.
 First generation or advance meters are SMETS 1.

 Can I have a smart meter if I’m in a rented property?

 You can if you pay the gas and/or electricity bills yourself.
 But if these bills are included in your rent, then it’s down to your landlord.

 If you do want to get a smart meter and you pay the bills yourself, it’s probably worth telling your landlord anyway.